WittyJerry/Super-mart-sales-Analytics/README.md

 # Super-mart-sales-Analytics
-Analysis of Super-mart sales analytics
+Analysis of Super-mart sales analytics.

 This is my first project assignment as a Data Science Intern at CollegeRanker, India.

 Project title: Super-mart Sales Analytics.